 - How the product and the accomplished goals will help the users?

 When the product manager answers these questions, he focuses on the most important points.
 Surely it works the best if these questions were answered long before the product building process started.
 Keep in mind that there always will be features to be improved, as well as the things the product can do better.
 Still, the baseline set of functionality has to exist before the additional expectations and improvements will be implemented.

 Yes, spreadsheets still work and are still used!
 The most obvious and “classical” decision is Excel.
 Just create a spreadsheet with the product ideas, deadlines, and priorities.
 Tablets, being widely used, have a huge drawback - poor to zero visualization.

-Let’s make it clear: the better the roadmap is visualized, the more efficient it is.
+Let’s make it clear: the better approach to creating a product roadmap is the visualized one.
 So in these terms, PowerPoint, Keynote, and Google Slides are the solutions worth considering.
 But in case of any updates, they should be executed manually, so the shortcoming here is the same as with the other tools like Excel and other services.

-Here the question comes - why should we use special services to create a roadmap at all?
+Here the question comes - why should we use special services to create a roadmap at all and how to create a product development roadmap with their help?
 So, here are a couple of reasons:

-Let’s have a look at the TOP-5 platforms which will be in hand for anyone who has decided to proceed with creating the roadmaps.
+Let’s have a look at the TOP-5 platforms which will be in hand for anyone who has decided to build a product roadmap.